-You need to tell the program that there is more than one dataset, and the will make sure up to 999 fit sets are read (if you have even more, make the number larger!).
+You need to tell the program that there is more than one dataset, and the input.13,999 will make sure up to 999 fit sets are read (if you have even more, make the number larger!).
 It will ask you if you want to look at the last one in the list only if the number given matches the number of datasets.
 You can use option 9 in the program to check that you like the look of the results it obtains if you are worried.
+The fort.26 file will contain something like: